 Afternoon Concurrent Session 1

-Once Upon a Job Talk: Using Storytelling and Performativity to Deliver a Winning Job Talk
+Once Upon a Presentation: Using Storytelling and Performativity to Deliver a Winning Job Talk

 Cindy Reed, Ph.D.